Discounts Can Destroy Brand Value

 Why the conventional wisdom is wrong

-Frequent discounts train customers to wait for the next sale instead of buying now.
+Frequent discounts have a downside.
+They train customers to hold off.
+Customers wait for the next sale.
+Instead of buying now.

 A constant "sale" price quietly becomes the real price, and full price starts to feel like a penalty.